espressomd/espresso/doc/sphinx/advanced_methods.rst

   If two particles are within the cutoff of a central particle (e.g., chain of three particles) an angle bond is placed on the central particle.
   The angular bonds being added are determined from the angle between the particles.
-  This method does not depend on the particles’ rotational degrees of freedom being integrated.
+  This method does not depend on the particles' rotational degrees of freedom being integrated.
 Virtual sites are also not required.
   The method, along with the corresponding bonds are setup as follows::